 As a student on this service, you will have ample opportunity to scrub in on cases with each attending.
-A vast majority of the surgical cases are done in the Outpatient Surgery Center (OPSC, pronounced "OP" "see") at 500 Monroe Lane, the building behind the South Parking Garage.
-However, this location will be changed upon completion of the Battle Building.
+A vast majority of the surgical cases are done at the Battle Building (1204 W. Main St).
+However, some surgeries may move to the Orthopaedic Center on Ivy Road (2280 Ivy Rd).

 In general, you will be expected to help out in clinic 1-2 days per week, as designated by your residents.
-Clinic is located at the 515 Ray C. Hunt Drive Building in Fontaine Research Park.
-It may be easiest to try to get a ride from your resident, as some students in the past have gotten ticketed for parking in the visitor spaces.
+Clinic is located at the Orthopaedic Center on Ivy Road (2280 Ivy Rd).
+You will be able to park in the back lot reserved for staff (rather than the parking structure, which is reserved for staff with parking passes).
 Another option is the Fontaine Shuttle, which reliably runs from 08:00-17:40.